According to Federal Reserve chairman Jerome Powell, disinflation is now taking hold.

 Some in the mainstream media are hyping the debt showdown as potentially triggering a catastrophic default.

-But the bond market, which possesses much more accumulated wisdom than journalists and pundits, is currently reflecting a 0% chance of default and a 100% chance that the government will borrow more currency into existence in order to pay its bills.
+But the bond market, which possesses much more accumulated wisdom than journalists and pundits, is currently reflecting a 0% chance of default and a 100% chance that the government will borrow more currency into existence to pay its bills.

 The bottom line is that there will be no disinflation of the currency supply.